Ratchet Tie-Down Straps Overview

 The two common types of tie-down straps are endless loop straps and two-piece straps.

 As the name implies, loop straps are a single piece of webbing that is looped around the item to be protected and brought back together at the tie-down fastener (ratchet or cam buckle) for fastening and providing tension.

 TWO-PIECE RATCHET STRAPS

-Two-piece tie down straps is a single assembly that is constructed out of two separate pieces of webbing each with their own hardware that is fastened at one end to the area surrounding the equipment to be protected and connected to each other, at the ratchet or cam buckle.
+Two-piece tie-down straps are a single assembly that is constructed out of two separate pieces of webbing each with its own hardware that is fastened at one end to the area surrounding the equipment to be protected and connected to each other, at the ratchet or cam buckle.

 Ratchet straps are manufactured to secure cargo in place on trucks, trailers, boats, and other freight carriers.
 Most ratchet straps are made with polyester webbing to minimize weathering and damage.
-There is a wide variety of hardware for ratchet straps, such as; flat hooks, snap hooks, wire hooks, grab hooks, S hooks, chain, e fittings, and more.
+There is a wide variety of hardware for ratchet straps, such as; flat hooks, snap hooks, wire hooks, grab hooks, S hooks, chains, e-fittings, and more.